 In each infiltration scenario, both systems performed well when the number of attack edges was relatively small.
 In other words, the fakes were sparsely connected to real accounts and so the regions were easily separated.
-As SybilRank limits the number of fakes that can outrank real accounts by the number of attack edges, its AUC degraded significantly as more attack edges were added to each graph. Íntegro, however, maintained its performance, with at most 0.07 decrease in AUC, even when the number of attack edges was relatively large.
-Notice that Íntegro performed nearly as good as SybilRank when a random victim classifier was used, but performed much better when the RF classifier was used instead.
-This shows the impact of leveraging victim prediction on fake account detection.
+As SybilRank limits the number of fakes that can outrank real accounts by the number of attack edges, its AUC degraded significantly as more attack edges were added to each graph.
+Integro, however, maintained its performance, with at most 0.07 decrease in AUC, even when the number of attack edges is relatively large.
+Also, notice that Integro performed nearly as good as SybilRank when a random